 I pray that if there is any temptation to experiment, You would take the desire away from him.
 Do not let sin be his master (Rom.
 6:14).
 Replace the desire to please the world with the desire to please You, God (Gal.
 1:10).

 Change my teen if he has already set his foot in this trap.
 I pray for You mercy (Ps.23:6).
 Please deliver my teen from this desire and set him free (John 8:36).
 I pray my son would no longer live according to the flesh but will live according to the Spirit (Rom.
 8:13).
-Thank you for complete deliverance in this area.
+Thank you for your complete deliverance in this area.

 Help me to be a blessing to my family and bring forth healing with my words (Prov.
 16:24).
 God, I ask that I do not provoke my teen to anger.
+Please change his attitude.
 Help me to guide and direct him in all that is required daily (Eph.
 6:4).
 I ask you to give me the strength to have a good attitude and praise you, God, so I can model this behavior for my teen (Exodus 15:2).

-Let me model everything that I am praying for regarding my son/daughter.
+Let me model everything that I am praying for regarding my child.
 Help me have the endurance to follow after You in every area of my life so my teen will not stumble ( 1 Cor.
 8:9).
 If there is any part of my life that is not pleasing to You, show me so I can change (Ps.
 51:10).

 God, I ask you to let me have a good relationship with my teen.
 Help me to know when to listen and when to speak.
 I ask you to guide my tongue so that it brings life and not death (Prov.
 8:21).
-God, don’t just change my teen but change me too.
+God, don’t just change my child but change me too.

 In Jesus name,